 Although there seems to have been an attempt to specifically define the identity via a Bill of Rights and symbols such as the Statue of Liberty, on the whole, there isn’t total agreement about what America is actually about.
 This lack of agreement can be partly attributed to the American Presidential system that compels each candidate to create a vision of America based on their personal story.
 For example, in the rein of Abraham Lincoln, America was about going to war against the south to ensure the doctrine of equality included black Americans.
 In the rein of George Bush Jr, America was about going to war in Iraq and Afghanistan to liberate the oppressed in Islamic countries.
 In the rein of Barrack Obama, America was about all races having equality of opportunity.

 Ironically, America’s democratic system doesn’t really allow diverse conceptions of the American to go unchallenged.
 To gain power, presidential candidates must keep promoting their own conception of America, and undermining alternatives.
-Admittedly, each presidential candidate needs to kept anchoring his or her personal story in the stories of the founding fathers, which ensures all presidential candidates need to champion some kind of battle, overcoming individual hardships, believe in god, and demonstrate their hopes for the future prosperity of America.
+Admittedly, each presidential candidate needs to kept anchoring his or her personal story in the stories of the founding fathers, which ensures all presidential candidates need to champion some kind of battle, overcoming individual hardships, a belief in god.
+Furthermore, they need to demonstrate their hopes for the future prosperity of America.
 In that regard, aspects of a unified American identity based on history are re-imagined by each generation.